-The Permittee shall notify the Commission, the Department of Commerce, the USFWS, and the DNR within 24 hours of the discovery of any of the following:
+The Permittee shall notify the Commission, Department of Commerce Energy Environmental Review and Analysis, the FWS, and the DNR within 24 hours of the discovery of any of the following:

-- (a) five or more dead or injured birds or bats, at an individual turbine location, within a fiveday reporting period; - (b) twenty or more dead or injured birds or bats, across the entire facility, within a five-day reporting period; - (c) one or more dead or injured state threatened, endangered, or species of special concern; - (d) one or more dead or injured federally listed species, including species proposed for listing; or - (e) one or more dead or injured bald or golden eagle(s).
+- (a) five or more dead or injured birds or bats, at an individual turbine location, within a five day reporting period; - (b) twenty or more dead or injured birds or bats, across the entire site, within a five day reporting period; - (c) one or more dead or injured state threatened, endangered, or species of special concern: - (d) one or more dead or injured federally listed species, including species proposed for listing; or - (e) one or more dead or injured bald or golden eagle(s).

-In the event that one of the four discoveries listed above should be made, the Permittee must file with the Commission within seven days, a compliance report identifying the details of what was discovered, the turbine where the discovery was made, a detailed log of agencies and individuals contacted, and current plans being undertaken to address the issue.
+In the event that one of the five discoveries listed above should be made, the Permittee must file with the Commission within seven days, a compliance report identifying the details of what was discovered, the turbine where the discovery was made, a detailed log of agencies and individuals contacted, and current plans being undertaken to address the issue.